ansys/pymeilisearch/doc/source/index.rst

-pymeilisearch documentation |version|
+PyMeilisearch documentation |version|
 #####################################

-Welcome to the official documentation of ``pymeilisearch``.

-This project provides a simple command line interface (CLI) to create new indices in a `meilisearch <https://www.meilisearch.com/>`_ service.
+PyMeilisearch provides a simple command line interface (CLI) to create indices in a `Meilisearch <https://www.meilisearch.com/>`_ service.

-Although `meilisearch provides a Python API
-<https://github.com/meilisearch/meilisearch-python>`_, its capabilities are very
-limited.
-As opposite to this API, pymeilisearch offers the following features:
+Because the `Meilisearch Python API <https://github.com/meilisearch/meilisearch-python>`_ provides only limited capabilities, PyMeilisearch was designed to provide more extensive capabilities, including these:

-- Pre-defined templates for popular documentation themes
+- Predefined templates for popular documentation themes
-- Documentation scrapping of online websites
+- Scrapping of documentation on websites
-- Documentation scrapping of local documentation
+- Scrapping of local documentation

 .. raw:: html